It has been used to treat treatment-resistant depression in Portugal for about four years. São João now offers a therapeutic approach using ketamine

 Image: Guillermo Vidal

-There are already five public psychiatric services in Portugal that use ketamine[or ketamine] to treat more resistant depressions.
+There are now five public psychiatric services in Portugal that useketamine to treat treatment-resistant depression.
 The Beatriz Ângelo and Júlio de Matos hospitals and the Janelas Verdes Clinical Center, in Greater Lisbon, were the first to do so.
-More recently, it was the turn of the Magalhães Lemos Hospital, in Porto, to adopt the substance in its treatments and, since this week, the Psychiatry department of the São João Hospital, in the same city.
+More recently, the Magalhães Lemos Hospital in Porto adopted the substance into its treatments, and, as of this week, the Psychiatry Department at São João Hospital in the same city has followed suit.

-This new therapeutic approach was introduced at this health establishment by psychiatrist Pedro Sousa Martins.
-The doctor drew on his experience as an intern at a clinic in Berlin, Germany, dedicated to the use of psychedelics to treat depression, to propose a clinical protocol based on this personal experience.
+This new therapeutic approach was introduced at this healthcare facility by psychiatrist Pedro Sousa Martins.
+Drawing on his experience as an intern at a clinic in Berlin, Germany, that specializes in the use of psychedelic substances to treat depression, the doctor proposed a clinical protocol based on that personal experience.

-Ketamine's psychedelic properties have served both to demonize it in the past and to spark new research and uses in the present.
-Ketamine was originally an anesthetic drug in the 60s.
-The fact that several people reported intense dreams when they woke up sparked curiosity about its psychedelic potential.
+Ketamine’s psychedelic properties have both served to demonize it in the past and to spark new research and applications in the present.
+Ketamine was originally developed as an anesthetic in the 1960s.
+The fact that many people reported vivid dreams upon waking sparked curiosity about its psychedelic potential.

-But it was precisely in that decade, rocked by a counterculture in the midst of the Vietnam War, that the so-called "psychedelic" substances were banned, along with their scientific research.
-Michael Pollan explains the rest in How to Change Your Mind (which led to a book and a TV series).
-Ketamine is making a comeback in this century as a fast-acting antidepressant.
+But it was precisely during that decade—a time of counterculture amid the Vietnam War—that so-called “psychedelic” substances were banned, along with scientific research into them.
+Michael Pollan explains the rest in *How to Change Your Mind* ( which spawned both a book and a television series).
+Ketamine has reemerged in this century as a fast-acting antidepressant.

-In a context where psychiatric treatments have been stabilized according to a constant batch of substances for decades, the use of ketamine has been studied as a therapeutic approach in more resistant cases of depression, for which the more classic antidotes have been ineffective. [...]
+In a context where psychiatric treatments have remained largely unchanged for decades, the use of ketamine has been studied as a therapeutic approach for more treatment-resistant cases of depression, for which more traditional treatments have proven ineffective. […]

-Ketamine was first used to treat depression at the Beatriz Ângelo Hospital around four years ago.
-The results of international trials have helped to gather scientific evidence about the substance, to have it considered in the international guidelines for treatment, and to dispel dogmas.
+Ketamine was first used to treat depression at Beatriz Ângelo Hospital about four years ago.
+The results of international trials helped gather scientific evidence on the substance, leading to its inclusion in international treatment guidelines and dispelling misconceptions.

-In practice, the fact that ketamine is part of the main treatment guidelines for depression in Canada, Australia and recognized bodies in the US and UK has allowed Portuguese hospitals to "offer a treatment that is already part of the recommendations, despite not being officially approved," explains psychiatrist Pedro Castro Rodrigues.
-This is an off-label use, i.e. a drug that is used for an indication other than that for which it was approved.
+In practice, the fact that ketamine is included in the main treatment guidelines for depression in Canada, Australia, and by recognized organizations in the U.S. and the U.K. has allowed Portuguese hospitals to “offer a treatment that is already part of the recommendations, even though it is not officially approved,” explains psychiatrist Pedro Castro Rodrigues.
+This is an off-label use, meaning a medication is used for an indication other than the one for which it was approved.

-As the coordinator of the Resistant Depression Unit at Júlio de Matos Hospital says, "doctors don't have to limit themselves to prescribing only what is formally approved for each indication".
-Pedro Castro Rodrigues considers it important that this treatment exists in the National Health Service, at no cost to patients, and predicts that new services will be created in the near future.
+As the coordinator of the Treatment-Resistant Depression Unit at Júlio de Matos Hospital notes, “doctors should not be limited to prescribing only what is formally approved for each indication.”
+Pedro Castro Rodrigues believes it is important for this treatment to be available through the National Health Service at no cost to patients, and he anticipates that new services will be created in the near future.

-This use is therefore the result of the accumulation of scientific evidence from clinical trials and its off-label administration is already established in the main international guidelines for the treatment of these cases that are more resistant to other therapies for depression.
-One of these trials took place at the Júlio de Matos Hospital and concluded that symptoms of depression were reduced in 70% of patients with resistant depression.
-Perhaps more revealing was the fact that half of the patients remained without signs of depression three months after completing the treatment.
+This use is therefore based on the body of scientific evidence resulting from clinical trials, and its off-label use is already established in the major international guidelines for treating these cases that are resistant to other therapies for depression.
+One such trial took place at the Júlio de Matos Hospital, leading to the conclusion that symptoms of depression were reduced in 70% of patients with treatment-resistant depression.
+Perhaps even more revealing was the fact that half of the patients remained free of symptoms of depression three months after the conclusion of treatment.

 […]